emberjs/rfcs/text/0000-modifier-splattributes.md

    set of HTML attributes (e.g. classes that goes together with aria-roles) into named element modifiers (e.g. `{{act-as "button"}}`).

+With the changes proposed in this RFC, it becomes more important to emphasize that element modifier is a "sharp tool".
+As with lifecycle hooks in the classic `Ember.Component`, element modifier is an escape valve from the declarative, pure and functional world of Handlebars templates, into the messy world of imperative code, shared states and mutability.
+While they are very flexible, that flexibility comes at a cost.
+When used incorrectly, they can easily leak state, stomp over each other and causes problems in the app.

+Therefore, when authoring element modifiers, it is important to be a "good citizen", keeping in mind that the underlying HTML element is "shared" among any bound attributes in the template and other element modifiers.
+For example, it is probably a bad idea to prevent event propagation from within an element modifier, as it may break other modifiers that are listening to the same DOM event.

+This problem is not new, as it is already possible to have multiple element modifiers attached to the same HTML element.
+However, when intermediate components are involved, this could become very difficult to notice.

+Therefore, it is even more important to teach and encourage users to author element modifiers that are plays well with each other to allow the kind of composition proposed in this RFC to work at scale.

+On the flip side, installing element modifiers on extenal components (i.e. those that came from outside the app, such as those provided by addons) is also a somewhat fragile act as it pierces through an encapsulation boundries.
+Very generic modifiers like `{{action}}` and `{{on}}` are unlikely to cause problems, but more special-purpose ones may not be appropiate, unless they are sanctioned by the component authors.

+This is already a risk with splattributes in general, as there are plenty of context-specific HTML attributes.
+However, allowing element modifiers here is going to increase the risk as the operations they perform are hidden further away.

 ## Drawbacks

+The main drawback is the added risk of breaking encapsulation boundries of components.
+Specifically, because the element modifiers have access to the raw underlying HTML element, they may inadvertently depend upon details about the element (it is of a particular type, has certain attributes or properties set, etc), beyond what was intended by the component author as a public API.
+If this turned out to be a wide-spread problem, it can be mitigated by adding linting rules to the template linter.

-As proposed, this API does not allow the element modifiers to "see" any intermediate components, only the final HTML element.
+Separately, as proposed, this API does not allow the element modifiers to "see" any intermediate components, only the final HTML element.
 If this turned out to be useful, we can consider introducing it as an optional capability in future extensions.

 ## Alternatives